 If you're lucky to have access to a garden with verdant clumps of basil growing in it, there's nothing like its heady smell hovering in the summer heat.
 Bonus: according to folklore, basil is a cure for scorpion stings.
 Intrigued?
 Read on.

 Tomatoes are a fruit many of us just can't live without.
 Yes, fruit - although culinarily used as a vegetable, botanically, tomatoes are actually fruit.
-And it's pretty amazing that having left its native South America only a couple of centuries ago, tomatoes have charmed their way into the cuisines of so many cultures.
+They have charmed their way into the cuisines of so many cultures and whether headed for your table fresh or sauced, this is their moment!

 In this week's Real Food installment, from the illustrious Kim O'Donnel, learn the difference between snap beans and shell beans, how incredibly nutritious they are, what to look for at the market and why it's important to buy this summer staple organic.